mcdonnellb/Boggle-online/README.md

 #### Confirmation

+I added the following options to allow a user know that thier data is good:
+*
+*
+*

+I added the following to let the user know they had entered bad data:
+*
+*
+*

 #### Development and Implementation
 * Readability
     How I kept my code as clean as possible and used started descriptive naming conventions